ronakupadhyaya/Horizons-week-04/day4/webhooks_examples/README.md

   1. or "I don't understand" otherwise

 ## Step 1: Setup
-- cd to the webhooks_examples directory
+- cd to the `week04/day4/examples/webhooks` directory
 - run `git init` to initialize webhooks_examples as a git repository
 - run `npm init` to initialize webhooks_examples as a npm project
 - using npm and with the `--save` flag, install `express`, `express-handlebars`, `mongoose`, `twilio`, and `body-parser`